Window System Introduction

-After starting Blender and closing the Splash Screen your Blender window should look something similar to the image below.
-Blender’s user interface is consistent across all platforms.
+After starting Blender and closing the Splash Screen, the Blender window should look similar to the image below.

-Blender also makes heavy use of keyboard shortcuts to speed up work.
-These can also be customized in the Keymap Editor.
+Blender makes heavy use of keyboard shortcuts to speed up work.
+These can be customized in the Keymap Editor.

-Blender allows for most of its interface color settings to be changed to suit the needs of the user.
-If you find that the colors you see on screen do not match those mentioned in the Manual then it could be that your default theme has been altered.
-Creating a new theme or selecting/altering a pre-existing one can be done by selecting the User Preferences editor and clicking on the Themes tab.
+Blender allows for most of its interface colors to be changed to suit the needs of the user.
+If you find that the colors you see on screen do not match those in the Manual, it could be that your default theme has been altered.
+Creating a new theme or selecting/altering a pre-existing one can be done by opening the Preferences and clicking on the Themes tab.